lychhayly/InstaPhisher/README.md

 You can also obtain SSL certificates with Let's Encrypt to benefit from an https connection.
 In this case you will have to redirect ports 80 and 443 (UDP/TCP) of your router to your machine.

-The InstaPhisher file is used to notify you when a new password is captured.
-It is therefore not necessary to open it.
+The InstaPhisher file is only used to notify you when a new password is captured.
+It is therefore not necessary to open it, but recommended.

 # Install